TencentARC/SEED-Bench-R1/README.md

 Recent advancements in Chain of Thought (COT) generation have significantly improved the reasoning capabilities of Large Language Models (LLMs), with reinforcement learning (RL) emerging as an effective post-training approach.
 Multimodal Large Language Models (MLLMs) inherit this reasoning potential but remain underexplored in tasks requiring both perception and logical reasoning.
 To address this, we introduce SEED-Bench-R1, a benchmark designed to systematically evaluate post-training methods for MLLMs in video understanding.
 It includes intricate real-world videos and complex everyday planning tasks in the format of multiple-choice questions, requiring sophisticated perception and reasoning.
 SEED-Bench-R1 assesses generalization through a three-level hierarchy: in-distribution, cross-environment, and cross-environment-task scenarios, equipped with a large-scale training dataset with easily verifiable ground-truth answers.
 Using Qwen2-VL-Instruct-7B as a base model, we compare RL with supervised fine-tuning (SFT), demonstrating RL's data efficiency and superior performance on both in-distribution and out-of-distribution tasks, even outperforming SFT on general video understanding benchmarks like LongVideoBench.
 Our detailed analysis reveals that RL enhances visual perception but often produces less logically coherent reasoning chains.
 We identify key limitations such as inconsistent reasoning and overlooked visual cues, and suggest future improvements in base model reasoning, reward modeling, and RL robustness against noisy signals.

 ## 🚩News
-- [2025/03/31] We release the datasets of SEED-Bench-R1 (videos will be uploaded within two days) and the training / evaluation codes.
+- [2025/03/31] We release the datasets of SEED-Bench-R1 and the training / evaluation codes.

 ## 📝Data

 SEED-Bench-R1 consists of a large-scale training set and a hierarchical three-level validation set for in-distribution, cross-environment, and cross-environment-task evaluations.
-The datasets can be downloaded from [HuggingFace]().
+The datasets can be downloaded from [HuggingFace](https://huggingface.co/datasets/TencentARC/SEED-Bench-R1).

 Specifically, SEED-Bench-R1 is built on our prior works, reusing the training and validation data from our [EgoPlan-Bench](https://github.com/ChenYi99/EgoPlan), as well as the test data from our [EgoPlan-Bench2](https://github.com/qiulu66/EgoPlan-Bench2).
 The validation data from EgoPlan-Bench are used for Level-1 (in-distribution) and Level-2 (OOD, cross-environment) evaluation, while the test data from EgoPlan-Bench2 cover more general domains and are used for Level-3 (OOD, cross-environment-task) evaluation.